-The BMA recently endorsed the DoTW (Doctors of the World) Safe Surgeries toolkit, which is targeted at improving GP practices' understanding of rules around registration for vulnerable migrants, including people without an official immigration status or who lack documentation.
+The BMA recently endorsed the DoTW (Doctors of the World) Safe Surgeries toolkit which is targeted at improving GP practices' understanding of rules around registration for vulnerable, un/under-documented migrants.
 We are currently engaged in a campaign encouraging GPs and practices to adopt the recommendations set out in the toolkit.
 The BMA considers that it is now more important than ever that patients are registered with a GP.
 Registration will likely mitigate the effects of the pandemic on health inequalities by improving equitable access to care and supporting access to vaccines.